ianfoster/ESGF_LLM_Experiments/README.md

 ## Extended Research Studies

 The following in-depth studies were conducted as follow-up exploration, investigating compound climate hazards and their societal impacts using ~2.5 GB of CMIP6 data.
+These are four of 10 suggested by Claude in response to the query: "**What ideas might you have for further studies?**"

 ### 4. Compound Heat-Drought Events